-Research into behaviour management in schools has influenced government policy and led to lower levels of exclusion from schools.
+Research into relationships and behaviour in schools has influenced government policy and led to lower levels of exclusion from schools.

 What was the problem?

 People think that there is more poor behaviour in schools than there used to be.
-Being able to provide adequate support for children with additional needs in mainstream schools is another worry.
+Being able to provide good support for children with additional needs in mainstream schools is another worry.

 What did we do?